imcatalano/imcatalano.github.io/project.md

 ## Hurricanes and Tropical Storms

-My goal for this project was to use machine learning techniques to predict the highest category of a hurricane based on other measurements, including position, wind speed, and pressure.
+My goal for this project was to use machine learning techniques to predict the highest category of a hurricane based on other measurements, including distance traveled, wind speed, and pressure.

 ***